Biking at Delaware Canal State Park

 60 miles of trails

-The 60-mile-long Delaware Canal towpath runs from Easton to Bristol and is a National Recreation Trail.
+The 60-mile Delaware Canal towpath runs from Easton to Bristol and is part of the Delaware and Lehigh (D&L) Trail -- the foundation of the 165-mile

 Once trod by mule teams pulling boats along the canal, the towpath is used today by: